-Piston seals and cylinder covers gaskets.
+Piston seals and cylinder covers gaskets

-The front cover is simply held on by either four 8BA or four M2 brass Cheese Head screw.
-Removal and replacement of these screws is straightforward.
+The front cover is simply held on by four brass screws and removal and replacement are straightforward.
 Smear a little steam oil on the new gasket to hold it in place as you re-fit the cover and make sure the screw holes in the gasket are in line with those in the cover.
 Do not over tighten the screws.

 The piston and rear cover is one assembly and they are removed together.